Use this page to change the overall look and feel of your IDE.

 Show the tool windows that are attached to the top and bottom edges on the left side in two columns.
 For more information, refer to Optimize for wide-screen monitors.

 Show the tool windows that are attached to the top and bottom edges on the right side in two columns.
 For more information, refer to Optimize for wide-screen monitors.

 Widescreen tool window layout

 Optimize the layout of tool windows for wide-screen displays: maximize the height of vertical tool windows by limiting the width of horizontal tool windows.
 For more information, refer to Optimize for wide-screen monitors.

 Remember size for each tool window

 Remember individual width of every tool window when you reopen or switch between them.

 When this option is disabled, tool windows have the unified default width, and their sizes remain constant when you switch between them.

 Show tool window numbers

-Select this checkbox to show tool window quick access numbers on the tool window buttons.
+Show tool window quick-access numbers on the tool window buttons.